malcolmkeating/malcolmkeating.github.io/_pages/editing.md

 layout: archive
 permalink: /editing/
 ---
-### About you ###

-Maybe you're an academic or nonfiction writer looking for an analytically minded editor.
-Maybe English is not your mother tongue, but you're expected to write in it.
-Maybe you've tried ChatGPT and AI for editing help, but they flatten your voice and hallucinate citations.

 ### About me ###

-I work with writers like you to ensure your work is grammatically correct and polished.
-I focus on the details that journals and publishers care about, and I read with an eye for the argumentative rigor that academics care about.
-And importantly, I ensure that your work sounds like *you*, not a machine.
+I work with academic writers to ensure their work is grammatically correct and polished.
+My editing addresses both stylistic details and argumentative rigor.

 Not only do I have professional editing experience and training but I'm also an academic.
 I've worked on everything from blog posts and book reviews to journal articles, edited collections, and monographs.
 I have experience helping non-native English speakers polish their writing—without losing their authentic voices.